Scope of Aviation Industry and job Roles

 The careers highlighted above represent just a handful of the professional opportunities within the field of aviation management.
 Other positions for qualified candidates may include director of marketing, airline manager and manager of general aviation.

-An associate’s degree in aviation management can begin your career path in airport and airline operations.
+An associate’s degree in Aviation Courses can begin your career path in airport and airline operations.
 For more management and senior-level positions in this exciting field, employers may seek candidates with advanced educational qualifications, such as a bachelor’s in aviation management.
-Join universal college of aviation, the best aviation institute in kerala for your dream career in aviation.
+Join universal college of aviation, the best aviation institute in Kerala for your dream career in aviation.